The Eastern Fells

 The original books are works of art and masterpieces of their era.
 However, by 2003, they had become outdated and impractical for contemporary walk planning.
 Recognising this, Frances Lincoln created a new guidebook series tailored for use on the fells.
 A crucial objective was maintaining fidelity to Wainwright’s originals on each page.
 Chris Jesty, a cartographer from Kendal, was entrusted with this delicate task, dedicating a decade of his life to the project.

 The Eastern Fells – Second Edition was released in June 2005, priced at £12.99.
 Subsequently, the cost rose to £13.99 and later to £14.99.
-In 2007, Chris Jesty made amendments to the guide.
-The guides underwent printing processes in Singapore, Thailand, and China.
+In 2007, Chris Jesty amended the guide, which was printed in Singapore, Thailand, and China.

 Initially, the Second Editions lacked sufficient distinction from the original series.
 Consequently, starting with the second book, the dust jackets were swapped for new ones featuring photographs of Lakeland scenes by Derry Brabbs.

 The Complete Pictorial Guides – A Reader’s Edition was introduced in 2009.
-This exclusive box set encompassed ten cloth-bound guides featuring enlarged type and drawings ten per cent larger than the originals.
+This exclusive box set included ten cloth-bound guides featuring enlarged type and drawings ten per cent larger than the originals.
 Modelled after the 50th Anniversary Editions, the set was priced at £159.99.

 In 2011, Quarto acquired Frances Lincoln, a publisher specialising in children’s and horticultural literature, for £4.5 million.
 Managing Director John Nicoll retained control throughout the transitional phase and continued to contribute as a consultant.